-- Make sure that the correct device drivers are installed.
-See the manufacturer's website for documentation. - 2.
+- 1. Update the UEFI and XCC firmware to the latest versions. - 2.
+Make sure that the correct device drivers are installed.
+See the manufacturer's website for documentation. - 3.
 For a USB device: - a.
-Make sure that the device is configured correctly. - Restart the server and press F1 to display the Lenovo XClarity Provisioning Manager system setup interface.
-Then, click System Settings → Devices and I/O Ports → USB Configuration. - b.
+Make sure that the device is configured correctly.

+Restart the server and press the key according to the on-screen instructions to display the LXPM system setup interface.
+(For more information, see the "Startup" section in the LXPM documentation compatible with your server at https://pubs.lenovo.com/lxpm-overview/.)
+Then, click System Settings → Devices and I/O Ports → USB Configuration.

+b.
 Connect the device to another port.
-If using a USB hub, remove the hub and connect the device directly to the compute node.
+If using a USB hub, remove the hub and connect the device directly to the server.
 Make sure that the device is configured correctly for the port.